 If you’re right in the heart of Temple Bar, head to Beer Temple.
-If you’re further towards Christchurch and Dublin 8, seek out Beer Market.
 If you’re closer to the Stephen’s Green area, it’s Against the Grain you’re after.

-Galway Bay have grown their footprint massively in Dublin City Centre over the past few years.
+Galway Bay has grown its footprint massively in Dublin City Centre over the past few years.
 They’ve taken over operations at Brú and bought several spots around the city focusing on both food and beer.

 One caveat comes with attending a Galway Bay bar though.
 Ask what’s pouring well.
 I’ve just recently discovered this makes a massive difference in these bars in particular.
 That’s the difference between an “ok” and a “great” experience.